Chihuahuas: Care and Maintenance of the Smallest and Oldest Breed of Dogs

 Recent Hollywood films featuring chihuahuas as well as the use of the chihuahua as the promotional symbol for a Mexican food restaurant chain has increased the dog's popularity.

 Unfortunately, when pet owners realize that chihuahuas are fragile, or require more attention than the pet owners can, or want to provide, they sometimes abandon the dogs, often in the way that we believe our dog was abandoned, by leaving them at the end of a cul de sac or in fields in rural areas.
-The frequent abandonment and abuse of chihuahuas has led to the establishment of chihuahua rescue organizations, such as the Chihuahua & Small Dog Rescue, Inc. in Colorado.
+The frequent abandonment and abuse of chihuahuas has led to the establishment of many chihuahua rescue organizations.

 Chihuahuas, like all dogs, are loyal, compassionate animals that want to be loved by their family members.
 Before purchasing or acquiring a chihuahua, please make sure that you are prepared to provide a safe, suitable environment for the dog.